 New Outfit – I always get my kids one spring/summer outfit

-Seeds – Kids love to watch things grow, maybe some fast growing peas/beans, something that they can eat too
+Seeds – Kids love to watch things grow, maybe some fast-growing seeds like peas/beans which they can eat too.

 Green Kid Crafts – learn something new, like about space!